kiyaeh/Music-Management-Test-App/README.md

 # 🎵 Addis Music Managerement Web App

 A full-stack music management application built with React, Redux Saga, and Webpack.
-This project demonstrates modern frontend development practices with manual Webpack configuration and comprehensive CRUD operations.
+This project demonstrates modern frontend development practices with manual Webpack configuration and comprehensive CRUD operations and For This Test Project I Use AI Assistent models Like CloudeSonnet For UI design And Different Common Components And Testing .

 ## ✨ Features Implemented